 Exceptions

-These are exceptions you can allow at your discretion:
+If you are very confident of your market bias analysis, here are exceptions you can make at your discretion:

 • The 9-period SMA does not have to be above the 18-period SMA.
-It’s acceptable if the 9-period SMA is about to cross above.
+So it’s acceptable if the 9-period SMA is about to cross above.

-• You don’t need both SMAs to be sloping up.
+• To identify a new uptrend cycle, you don’t need both SMAs to slope up.
 One SMA sloping up is enough.

 • Price does not have to trade above the two SMAs for three consecutive bars.
 You can proceed if the market is trading high above the two SMAs.